How to Use the Cash Envelope System to Stop Overspending

 How to Use Money Envelopes

 One of the big advantages of the cash envelope system is that you can only spend what is in your designated envelope for that month, week, or pay period.
-To make the system work, you spending money from that category when the envelope runs out.
+To make the system work, you stop spending money from that category when the envelope runs out.
 You can’t borrow from other envelopes.

 1. Choose Your Cash Envelope Categories